saydigital/floow/README.md

 Each activity can be:

 #### Manual Activities
 The Manual activities will create a note to the user that have to be complete.
-For manual activities you can user
+For manual activities you can use:

-	Specific User: The user specified
+* Specific User: The user specified
-	User of Process Case : The user that you insert in your Launch Process Form Dynamic User: User inside a Process Object
+* User of Process Case : The user that you insert in your Launch Process Form
+* Dynamic User: User inside a Process Object
-	Process Role: User of a specific role (selected based on a Rule)
+* Process Role: User of a specific role (selected based on a Rule)

 #### Automated Activities
 Activities of this type will execute an odoo Server Action